Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 How to use Cockroach Repellents

-Cockroaches hate the smell of garlic- simply sprinkle some garlic powder in and around the infested area.
+Cockroaches hate the smell of garlic- sprinkle some garlic powder in and around the infested area.
 Replace the power every few weeks.

 Neem is another strong natural roach repellent.